pearlza/pearlza/README.md

 <summary><B>General rules for interacting on PT (CLICK!)</B></summary>
 <p align="center">If I'm sitting with one of my friends, please interact in whisper and/or ASK FIRST before trying to sit with me, sometimes I am focused on private conversations and WILL prioritize them over you.<br/>
 Don't randomly try to roleplay with me for the love of god.
 If I join in an rp then I join it but don't assume I'm open to it especially if I'm sitting with a close friend.
 If I'm with one or two of them (or using offline mode) I'm probably semi-afk and just trying to chill.<br/>
 Do not assume a family dynamic with me if you are a stranger.
 This is common sense.
-I am not interested in acting as/roleplaying something that makes me uncomfortable with any but my kid.</p>
+I am not interested in acting as/roleplaying something that makes me uncomfortable.</p>
 </details>

 <p align="center">c!SBI "family" DNI.
 I only like when it's portrayed as EmeraldDuo + the kids that they both look after and care for.
 SBI "FAMILY" WAS NEVER CANON.
 SBI WAS THE CCs.
 DO NOT PUSH THAT ONTO ME.
 DO NOT SIT WITH ME IF YOU SEE TECHNO AS PHIL'S KID.</p>